Part 1: ROS & Linux Basics

 Now, use the

-script to create a new package calledpart1_pubsub
+catkin_create_pkgscript to create a new package calledpart1_pubsub, and definerospyandstd_msgsas dependencies:

 TERMINAL 1: